For Contract Manufacturers

 RMA without context

 A customer returns a unit.
 The RMA team needs the build record, the inspection results, the firmware version, the supplier-component traceability, and the PLM revision in effect when this unit was built.
 Today, six tabs and a phone call.
-Major Tom pulls the full context before the ticket opens.

 DRAIN 04